 Metaphor vs Metonymy

-Metaphor and Metonymy are part of the English vocabulary that confuses a lot of people.
+Since metaphor and metonymy are part of the English vocabulary that confuses a lot of people, let us have a look at the difference between metaphor and metonymy.
 The confusion usually arises owing to the fact that often times, people interchange these two words.
 Both are used frequently, one associate while the other substitute.

 Metaphor is a substitution and makes use of another word to describe the subject.
 It is also an expression which shows the similarity or closeness of two things, subjects or events.
 In simpler terms, metaphor is an expression.
 In other words, a word that is describing a particular aspect is being used to describe a far different aspect.
 An example would be: “The world’s a stage.”